 In the Vegetable Patch

-Annual summer crops in the garden are really coming to their end now.
+Annual summer crops in the garden are coming to their end now.
 The days are becoming too short and too cool to redden tomatoes or ripen eggplants and capsicums.

 Late maturing pumpkins left on the vine will be ready to harvest soon.
 Wait until the vines have died back and the stalk starts to brown and harden.
-Leave about 6cm of stalk on when cutting pumpkins off the vine to help them store longterm.
+Leave about 6cm of stalk on when cutting pumpkins off the vine to help them store long-term.

 Keep planting and sowing fast-growing salad greens to ensure you do have something to harvest in the winter.
-Early turnips and radishes are also quick growing and add a little more variety to your harvest.
+Early turnips and radishes are also quick-growing and add a little more variety to your harvest.

 When harvesting lettuces, picking the outer leaves as you need them, as opposed to harvesting the whole plant will allow you to stretch your harvest throughout winter.

-Spring Bulbs and Autumn Flowers
+Spring Bulbs and Flowers

-It’s time to get those spring bulbs in the ground now if you want flowers for spring!
+It's time to get those spring bulbs in the ground now if you want flowers for spring.
 Planting them sooner rather than later gives them time to establish and they will flower better in spring.

 Choose a spot with good drainage so your bulbs don't rot.
 Dig a hole as deep as the bulb is big and plant the bulb with the pointy bit facing up.

-Have a clean up in your garden and get rid of any dead, diseased or spent plants.
-Weeding should be easier now too.
-The rain will have loosened the soil and the cooler air and less sun mean weed growth will be lessened.
 Deadhead your perennial flowers to allow the plant to use its energy for the next burst of blooms.
 Cut back your perennial herbs to encourage some fresh growth.